mendix/docs/content/studio/page-editor-widgets-visibility-section.md

 ## 1 Introduction

-The **Conditional Visibility** section in **Properties** allows you to hide a widget from a page unless the certain conditions are met.
-You can hide widgets based on the following conditions:
+The **Conditional Visibility** section in widget properties allows you allows you to show a widget only when certain conditions are met.
+You can make widgets visible based on the following conditions:

 * [An attribute value of a widget](#attribute-based)
 * [User roles in your app](#role-based)

 For example, you have a web shop and you do not want to bother users with filling in the same address twice when the delivery address matches the billing address.
-You would like to show fields to fill the billing address in only when a user checks *Yes* for the **Is billing address different from the delivery address?** option.
-In this case you can make the billing address fields visible based on an *attribute value*: the field will be displayed only when the *BillingAddressDifferent* is ticked (set to *true*):
+You would like to show fields to fill the billing address in only when a user unchecks the **Is billing address the same as the delivery address?** option.
+In this case you can make the billing address fields visible based on an *attribute value*: the field will be displayed only when the *BillingAddressSame* is unticked (set to *false*):

 ![](attachments/page-editor-widgets-visibility-section/attribute-based-example.png)

-You can also hide a widget from a certain *user role*.
-For example, you can hide a widget showing salary amounts from all users except Finance Managers.
+You can also show a widget to a certain *user role* only.
+For example, you can show a widget showing salary amounts only to Finance Managers.

 ## 2 Conditional Visibility Properties